highcharts/node-export-server/README.md

   * `--tmpdir`: The path to temporary output files.
   * `--workers`: Number of workers to spawn
   * `--workLimit`: the pieces of work that can be performed before restarting a phantom process
+  * `--queueSize`: how many request can be stored in overflow count when there are not enough
   * `--listenToProcessExits`: set to 0 to skip attaching process.exit handlers.
 Note that disabling this may cause zombie processes!
   * `--globalOptions`: A JSON string with options to be passed to Highcharts.setOptions